WillemKauf/OrderBook/README.md

 # Input/Output Data

-This is redacted for confidentality reasons.
+No input or output data provided.
 Input files should be of the form

 ```
 #Scenario